top of page

 C= Cost to date

-Fortunately we have the WIP template do all of the calculations for you in this step (under column G).
+Fortunately we have the WIP template do all of the calculations for you in this step.

 Notice that nothing about billings is mentioned in the above formula.
-All this is saying is that regardless of what billing activity there is, this is the amount of revenue you can recognize.
-I like looking at the revenues earned calculation this way because I think it's the most intuitive way to understand it.
-If your gross profit is 15% and your costs are say $100, you're saying that $100 is 85% (1 minus 15%) of your revenues ($100/85%).
+All this is saying is that regardless of what billing activity there is, this is the amount of total revenue you can recognize.

 Now comes the time when we factor in billings.

-If your billed to date is greater than the above calculation, you have an overbilling for the difference between the two.
-If your billed to date is less than the above calculation, you have an underbilling for the difference.
+If your billed to date is greater than revenues earned, you have an overbilling for the difference between the two.
+If your billed to date is less than revenues earned, you have an underbilling for the difference.
 Overbillings are liabilities and underbillings are assets.
 The over and under billings are what smooth out profit recognition EVENLY throughout the duration of the job.
 So there you have it folks!

 BUT WAIT!
 Not all jobs are expected to be profitable.